Becksteinlab/imdclient/docs/source/protocol_v3.rst

 ^^^^^^^^^^^^

-Sent by the simulation engine to the receiver immediately after the ref:`handshake` is sent to indicate to the receiver which data it should expect for each IMD frame during the session along with whether coordinates will be wrapped into the simulation box if present.
+Sent by the simulation engine to the receiver immediately after the :ref:`handshake` is sent to indicate to the receiver which data it should expect for each IMD frame during the session along with whether coordinates will be wrapped into the simulation box if present.